 Learning About the Hogwarts Express

 The first time I heard about the Hogwarts Express was almost by mistake.
 My friend Hebe and I were making our way to the Isle of Skye for the first time.
 We took a bus up to Fort William and then planned to take the train out to Mallaig where we could catch the ferry to the island.
+I’d heard that the trains in Scotland were some of the best routes in the world.
 On the way, I think it was Sonia who told me that we would be passing over the Glenfinnan Viaduct.
 This is the bridge that the Hogwarts Express travels over on its way to Hogwarts in the movies.

 As a joke, I asked the ticket booth if we could get a ride on the Hogwarts Express.
 They said we had missed the train.
 “What?”
 I said, “we missed the last train?”
 Sonia and I looked at each other in dismay.
 “Oh no,” the lady said, “there’s one more train in a few minutes.”
 “But I thought you said we missed the express.”